Terri Noland, Vice President of Learning Ally gave a webinar earlier this school year. I finally found the time to watch. Here is what she presented:

 2. Model Reading and Reading Behaviors

 (Use the 5-Word Rule – reading the first page of a book, if the student cannot read or understand these first 5 words, the person cannot read it independently.
-Further, if the struggling reader can understand, but not read, he can enjoy it as an audio book.)
+Further, if the struggling reader can understand, but not read, he can enjoy an audio book.)

 3. Reading Aloud – Many students consider this their favorite part of the school day.
 Reading aloud allows you to provide your child with a variety of content.